ibm-cloud-docs/containers/faqs.md

 {: #ha_sla}
 {: faq}

 Yes.
 By default, {{site.data.keyword.containerlong_notm}} sets up many components such as the cluster master with replicas, anti-affinity, and other options to increase the high availability (HA) of the service.
 You can increase the redundancy and failure toleration of your cluster worker nodes, storage, networking, and workloads by configuring them in a highly available architecture.
-For an overview of the default setup and your options to increase HA, see [High availability for {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-ha_clusters).
+For an overview of the default setup and your options to increase HA, see [Creating a highly available cluster strategy](/docs/containers?topic=containers-strategy).

 For the latest HA service level agreement terms, refer to the [{{site.data.keyword.cloud_notm}} terms of service](/docs/overview?topic=overview-slas).
 Generally, the SLA availability terms require that when you configure your infrastructure resources in an HA architecture, you must distribute them evenly across three different availability zones.
-For example, to receive full HA coverage under the SLA terms, you must [set up a multizone cluster](/docs/containers?topic=containers-ha_clusters#mz-clusters) with a total of at least 6 worker nodes, two worker nodes per zone that are evenly spread across three zones.
+For example, to receive full HA coverage under the SLA terms, you must set up a multizone cluster with a total of at least 6 worker nodes, two worker nodes per zone that are evenly spread across three zones.